 To make the wraps

-- Fill warmed tortillas with spoonfuls of rice, chickpea hummus, black bean hummus, romaine, and turnip pickles.
+- Warm tortillas in a dry skillet or grill pan on both sides on a medium heat, or warm them in the microwave for about 30 seconds.
+(Tortillas are more pliable and easier to roll into a wrap if they are warm.)Fill warmed tortillas with spoonfuls of rice, chickpea hummus, black bean hummus, romaine, and turnip pickles.
 Fold each wrap like a burrito.

 - (Optional) Warm each wrap in a grill pan, starting with the seam side down.
 Brown each side for a few minutes until they get good, dark grill marks.